JoshBrown0606/Computer-Science-Principles-Programming-How-I-Wish-It-Were-Taught/Lesson2.md

 Variables are widely used in computer programs.
 For example, a variable would be utilized to store somebody's username and password on a website.

 Variables can store a variety of things, such as numbers, `true`/`false` values, characters, and strings.

+To create a variable in pseudocode, the `name ← value` syntax is used.
+For example, if you were to create a variable called `a` and assign the value 5 to it, the code would be written as:

+`a ← 5`